sophiekoonin/localghost/content/posts/2021-06-05-semantic-html/the-right-tag-for-the-job-why-you-need-semantic-html.md

 +++
-date = 2021-06-04T23:00:00Z
+date = 2021-06-06
-draft = true
-summary = "A guide to semantic HTML: what it is, why it's so important, and how to use it" tags = ["html", "accessibility"] title = "The right tag for the job: why you should use semantic HTML"
+summary = "Are you using the right HTML tags?
+A guide to semantic HTML: what it is, why it's so important, and how to use it" tags = ["html", "accessibility"] title = "The right tag for the job: why you should use semantic HTML"